The Harrow- Cards of Fate

-Books (Int): You can spend a books card to recall a spell you have already cast or to gain another use of a special ability that is otherwise limited.
-This should only be used on spells and abilities possessed by your character that recharge on a daily basis.
+Books (Int): You can spend a books card to recall a spell you have already cast or to gain another use of a special ability as if you had taken a long rest.

 Stars (Wis): If you feel stuck at some point in the adventure, you can spend a card of this suit and petition the GM for a hint about what to do next.
 If the GM feels that there is no information to be gained, the stars card is not spent.

-Crowns (Cha): You may spend a crown card to reroll any one d20 roll you just made.
+Crowns (Cha): You may spend a crown card to reroll an attack roll, damage roll, ability check, or saving throw.
 You must take the results of the second roll, even if it is worse.

 When playing a card of the given alignment, you may choose to gain the listed effect in place of that granted by the card’s suit.

-True Neutral: You may gain a one-time insight into the future as the spell augury, using your character level as your caster level.
+True Neutral: You may gain a one-time insight into the future as the spell Augury.
 Meditating on the particular action in question requires 10 minutes and does not expend material components.

 Chaotic Neutral: You gain the effects of rage, as the spell, lasting a duration of 1 round + an additional round for every 3 Hit Dice you possess above the first.